quarkusio/quarkus-quickstarts/security-jpa-quickstart/README.md

 ### Integration testing

-We have provided integration tests based on [TestContainers](https://www.testcontainers.org) to verify the security configuration in a JVM and native  mode.
+We have provided integration tests based on [Dev Services for PostgreSQL](https://quarkus.io/guides/dev-services#databases) to verify the security configuration in JVM and native modes.
+The test and dev modes containers will be launched automatically because all the PostgreSQL configuration properties are only enabled in production (`prod`) mode.

 The test can be executed using: